LLNL/sundials/doc/arkode/guide/source/Organization.rst

 ..
 TODO(CJB): we should really update the organization figure to include the steppers, root-finding, Butcher table "modules" etc.
    Also, unless we talk about the file structure here, we should avoid mentioning specific files so it does not go stale.
+We may also want to move this to the developer guide.

 The overall organization of the ARKODE package is shown in :numref:`ARKODE.Organization.ARKODE.Figure`.